Available in e-book format at Amazon, or direct from ND Media via Payhip

 In Perennialist terms, this Presence is the “Highest Common Factor” that Aldous Huxley wrote about in his seminal work, The Perennial Philosophy.
 It is also the essence of Spinozan pantheism, the undifferentiated potential he called God which manifests in our world as thought and extension (Mind and matter).
 At the time, I was still culturally acclimated to Christianity, and wrote about it in a quirky Christian language attempting to sift the wheat of the Word from the chaff of words.

 And good lord, did I write about it.
-I wrote like a speed addict in damburst torrents at the wheel, in a series of composition notebooks propped up on my lap, for about three months staright before I brought it home to Kansas in the autumn of 2004 to bounce it off the Middles.
+I wrote like a speed addict in damburst torrents at the wheel, in a series of composition notebooks propped up on my lap, for about three months straight before I brought it home to Kansas in the autumn of 2004 to bounce it off Betty and Virginia.
 (Unknown to me, that was the last time I would see Virginia, who left her body the following summer.)

 For the first part of the Camerado phase, I was also reading Nikos Kazantzakis’ The Last Temptation of Christ.
 As detailed in these passages direct from the book and the Chronicles respectively, the author’s wrestling match with his Greek Orthodox faith was a perfect mirror for mine with modern American Protestantism.
 His method of reconciliation –rewriting key scenes from the gospels to reflect his artistic vision of a true Christian response to life a fragmented world– was the direct impetus of this accidental story that sprouted and grew in the middle of my journal writing.
 What began as a piece of fan fiction in honor of the Divine Presence as portrayed by Kazantzakis ended up growing a nice life of its own as I modified it slightly over the years into its final form.

 For what it’s worth, Virginia said it was her favorite part of the Chronicles.
-I feel her reading approvingly over my shoulder now as I write about it, and offer it free to the public here for the first time.
+I feel her reading approvingly over my shoulder now as I write about it.

 OTHER RELATED STUFF ON NOT TWO